-That is the third attempt by Carlyle to float the company, and a successful listing would be the first time an IPO that had failed twice in Tokyo was eventually completed.
+A successful listing of WingArc1st, which develops and sells business software including cloud-based offerings, would be the first time an IPO that had failed twice in Tokyo was eventually completed.

 Carlyle bought WingArc1st from Japan’s Orix Corp for an undisclosed sum in 2016.
 It shelved IPO plans in 2019 because of market conditions and again last year because of the COVID-19 pandemic.